-Many federal and state consumer protection laws regulate consumer contracts such as the receivables.
-If any of the receivables do not comply with one or more of these laws, the servicer may be prevented from or delayed in collecting amounts due on the receivables.
-Each of the depositor and CNH Capital America LLC will make representations and warranties relating to the receivables' compliance with law and the enforceability of the related contracts.
-If there is a breach of any of these representations or warranties that materially and adversely affects the interests of the securityholders in the related receivable, the trust's sole remedy will be to require the depositor and CNH Capital America LLC to repurchase the affected receivable.
+Many federal and state consumer protection laws regulate consumer Receivables that fail to comply with contracts such as the receivables.
+If any of the receivables do not consumer protection comply with one or more of these laws, the servicer may be prevented from or delayed in collecting amounts due on the receivables.
+Each of or other laws may be unenforceable, which the depositor and CNH Capital America LLC will make may result in losses representations and warranties relating to the receivables' compliance with law and the enforceability of the related contracts.
+If there is a on your investment. breach of any of these representations or warranties that materially and adversely affects the interests of the securityholders in the related receivable, the trust's sole remedy will be to require the depositor and CNH Capital America LLC to repurchase the affected receivable.
 See "Legal Aspects of the Receivables-Consumer Protection Laws" in this prospectus.

 The rating of an interest rate swap counterparty may affect the ratings of the notes.
 If an issuing entity enters into an interest rate swap agreement, a nationally recognized statistical rating organization hired by the sponsor (a "hired NRSRO") that rates the issuing entity's notes will consider the provisions of the interest rate swap agreement and the rating of the interest rate swap counterparty in rating the notes.
 If an interest rate swap counterparty's credit rating drops below the levels required by a hired NRSRO and a termination event occurs under the interest rate swap agreement because the interest rate swap counterparty fails to take one of the required corrective actions, that hired NRSRO may place its ratings on the notes on watch or reduce or withdraw its rating on the notes.
 In these circumstances, ratings on both fixed notes and floating rate notes could be adversely affected.